 Should we be feeding the hungry?
 Yes, “as it is written, ‘He has distributed freely, he has given to the poor; his righteousness endures forever’” (2 Corinthians 9:9; cf. Psalm 112:9).
 Jesus said that it is more blessed to give than to receive (Acts 20:35).
 We should give people what they need, and as we meet the physical needs we must not ignore the spiritual need for the gospel.
 “Man shall not live on bread alone, but on every word that comes from the mouth of God” (Matthew 4:4; cf. Deuteronomy 8:3).

 WHAT WE DO

-The Hope Movement provides nutrition to those in desperate need of food in collaboration with sharing the Gospel and providing other resources to meet their spiritual and physical needs.
-This is accomplished through church-based feeding centers which we have established in partnership with indigenous pastors and missionaries in the countries where we work.
+The Hope Movement provides nutrition to those in desperate need of food in collaboration with sharing the Gospel and providing other resources to meet their spiritual and physical development.
+This is accomplished through church-based feeding centers, orphanages and special outreach missions in partnership with indigenous pastors and missionaries in the countries where we work.

 The Hope Movement understands the importance of the church's responsibility to step outside of the four walls to serve the community.
 Often charities invest funds in buildings and salaries when there are many churches that already have a building, volunteers from their congregation and an established relationship with the community but they lack the financial resources and training to launch programs, which incorporate spiritual and social outreach.
 The Hope Movement collaborates with churches with a heart to serve and step outside of the comfort zone and develop a relationship with the church.
 We evaluate the community’s needs and the church's available resources.
 We then shake the comfort zone of the church to inspire the congregation to assist their Pastor in fulfilling the purpose of the church, provide financial resources for food and education expenses and provide on-going training and monitoring of the program.
 This allows the church to fulfill the vision of God and allows the Hope Movement to expand our reach, feeding and education more with less.